 The Governors, via the work of their Resources, Audit, Risk and Finance Committee, regularly monitor on-going and projected levels of reserves, to ensure that they are adequate for the continued efficient operation of the Academy.
-This monitoring process takes into account shifts in local and national funding policies and developments as well as material expenditure requirements.
+This monitoring process considers shifts in local and national funding policies and developments as well as material expenditure requirements.

-The Governors have determined that the appropriate level of free reserves (comprising unrestricted reserves £255k (2020: £409k) should be the value of approximately one month's academy expenditure, £290k (2020: £277k).
-The level of free reserves held at 31 August 2021 totalled £255k (2020: £409k).
+The Governors have determined that the preferred level of free reserves (comprising unrestricted reserves £200k (2021: £255k) should be the value of approximately one month's academy expenditure, £275k (2021: £273k).
+The level of free reserves held at 31 August 2022 totalled £200k (2021: £255k).

-The free reserve figure is currently £255k (2020: £409k) the value of approximately 0.9 (2020: 1.5) month's academy expenditure.
-It is lower than the levels that Governors expect to see of £290k (2020: £277k).
-The agreed expectation was one month's expenditure.
+The free reserve figure is currently £200k (2021: £255k) the value of approximately 0.7 (2021: 0.9) month's academy expenditure.
+It is lower than the levels that Governors expect to see of £275k (2021: £273k).
+The preferred figure was one month's expenditure.